 While I didn’t get to actually celebrate Christmas during my time in Tokyo, I did get to see what was going on at the time.
 There were plenty of decorations around the city to make it feel festive.
 I was also told that one of the most popular “traditions” in Japan for the holiday is ordering a family bucket from KFC.

 My first year in China, the school at which I worked put up Christmas decorations and had some fun activities for students.
 I wasn’t big on teaching my students songs, so I wasn’t about to start with Christmas songs.
-The department gave me a CD and I taught my students the word and let them sing along to the CD.
+The department gave me a CD and I taught my students the words and let them sing along to the CD.
 I decided not to torture my students with my lack of harmony.

 On Christmas, I was told to wear a Santa hat and refused.
 When my supervisor insisted, I replied that I would not wear it because I am not Christian and do not feel comfortable with it.
 The issue was dropped.
 (A year later, another teacher was fired and the official reasons were that he didn’t show up to the optional Christmas event and did not dress up for Halloween.)

 My most amusing Christmas in China was during my final year, when I worked at the graduate school.
-My Canadian-Iranian colleague declined the invitation as she experienced it the year before, but she insisted I go (for the record, I got along well with my colleague).
+My Canadian-Iranian colleague declined the invitation as she had experienced it the year before, but she insisted I go (for the record, I got along well with my colleague).

 The party itself was confusing, mostly as it was all in Chinese.
 I was the only foreign staff member present and the only foreign students were six PhD candidates from Pakistan who were excited that someone who spoke English, i.e. me, was at the party.
 We watched and wondered at what was going on around us.
 We enjoyed conversation and the snacks that were passed around.